dapplion/annotated-spec/phase0/beacon-chain.md

 <!-- NOTES-BEGIN -->

+**get_base_reward**

+This is the reward that almost all other rewards in Ethereum are computed as a multiple of.
+Particularly, note that it's a desired goal of the spec that `effective_balance * BASE_REWARD_FACTOR // integer_squareroot(total_balance)` is the average per-epoch reward received by a validator under theoretical best-case conditions; to achieve this, the base reward equals that amount divided by `BASE_REWARDS_PER_EPOCH`, which is the number of times that a reward of this size will be applied.

+**get_proposer_reward**

+Proposers get a reward equal to up to 1/8 of the base reward for every attester in an attestation they include (though they also get other rewards for including slashings, and in phase 1+ other kinds of objects too)

+**get_finality_delay**

+Gets the number of blocks since the chain was last finalized.

+**is_in_inactivity_leak**

+If the chain has not been finalized for >4 epochs, the chain enters an "inactivity leak" mode, where inactive validators get progressively penalized more and more, to reduce their influence until blocks get finalized again.
+See [here](#inactivity-quotient) for what the inactivity leak is, what it's for and how it works.

+**get_eligible_validator_indices**

+Both active validators and slashed-but-not-yet-withdrawn validators are eligible to receive penalties.
+This is done to prevent self-slashing from being a way to escape inactivity leaks.

+**get_attestation_component_deltas**

 This is a helper function that outputs a list of rewards and penalties for validators; it is used for correct-source, correct-target, and correct-head rewards.
 The general approach is: if portion `p` (eg. `p=0.9` for 90%) of validators achieve some property in their attestations, then those validators get a reward of `base_reward * p`, and the validators that did not achieve that property get a penalty of `base_reward`.

 We need penalties to ensure that validating is only net-profitable if you are online at least ~2/3 of the time (in reality the numbers are _slightly_ more forgiving than that, but not by much).
 We don't want validators that cannot meet that minimum level of liveness, as such validators would hurt more than they help by hindering finality (which requires 2/3 online).